 Have you ever seen a police officer pulled over on the side of the road and wondered how you should proceed?
-Did you know that there are laws about moving over and providing officials with adequate space when they are stopped?
+Did you know that there are laws to move over that provide officials with adequate space when they are stopped?

 According to WUSA9, all 50 states in the country have laws regarding moving over on highways, or shifting lanes and providing space to emergency responders.
 This is because since 2005, more than 120 officers have been killed in crashes involving drivers striking them on roadways.